 Second Place: "What Becomes Of The Broken Hearted?" by Tom Brad

-Something of a Vocal celebrity, largely due to his dry wit and Dickensian penchant for the Tall Tale, Tom Brad has eight months of Vocal experience and has earned a following as a result.
+Something of a Vocal celebrity, largely due to his dry wit and Dickensian penchant for the Tall Tale, Tom Bradbury has eight months of Vocal experience and has earned a following as a result.
 He is even the protagonist of a fiction series currently being written by fellow creator Arpad Nagy.
 Needless to say, Tom is a valued member of the Vocal community, and this Challenge win (his second) comes as a surprise to no one.

 Some farmers will tell you if a sheep could die twice it would.
 Knowing that still never makes the experience easier.
 Twenty percent of baby lambs worldwide die at birth.
 I beat those odds but the thing no one tells you about is how the mothers react.
 Some will just reject the strange alien thing that has popped out of them.
 Some will cry for weeks.
 One year I had a mother chase around the back field.
 Just searching for the baby she lost.

 What We Loved: Emotion

 "Am I making an impact on the world, or is the world making an impact on me?"
 Tom asks in one of the story's most poignant passages.
 "Each day we live leads into the next.
 My little world just has a bit more life and death in it."
 Recognizing that a life of solitude does not reflect a life void of meaning, Tom shines a spotlight not just on the French countryside that he calls home, but on farmers and isolationists everywhere.
 There is so much wisdom to be learned from Mother Nature, and by all indications, Tom seems to have learned a great deal already.

 Third Place: "What Do You DO All Day?" by Robyn Reisch